Looking for a delicious, festive holiday treat? Look no further than these Christmas Sugar Cookie Bars! They are simple to make and taste amazing.

 The soft sugar cookie bar base is topped with a creamy frosting and decorated with festive sprinkles.
 These bars will be sure to please everyone at your Christmas party!

-What I love about sugar cookie bars is that they are so easy to make.
-There is no cutting out shapes or waiting for the 4 dozen cookies to make and cool.
+What I love about sugar cookie bars is that they are easy to make.
+There is no cutting out shapes or waiting for the four dozen cookies to make and cool.

 Instead, you have these sugar cookie bars that bake all at once.
 And you end up with these thick, perfectly soft, and topped with an avalanche of frosting cookie bars.
-They remind me of Lofthouse sugar cookies, but homemade and simple to make.
+They remind me of Lofthouse sugar cookies, which are homemade and easy to make.

-Impress your friends and family this holiday season with these scrumptious Christmas Sugar Cookie Bars.
+Impress your friends and family with these delicious Christmas Sugar Cookie Bars this holiday season.
 Not only are they easy to make, but they also taste delicious and will get everyone into the festive spirit.
-Wishing you all a very Happy Holiday season.
+I wish you all a very Happy Holiday season.
 XOXO San

 Ingredients for sugar cookie bars